AriFordsham/GHCWiki/commentary/coding-style.md

 # The GHC Commentary - Coding Style Guidelines for the compiler

 This is a rough description of some of the coding practices and style that we use for Haskell code inside `compiler`.
 For run-time system code see the [Coding Style Guidelines for RTS C code](commentary/rts/conventions).
-Also see the wiki page on [Working Conventions](working-conventions) for issues related to version control, workflow, testing, bug tracking and other miscellany.
+Also see the wiki page on [Contributing](contributing) for issues related to version control, workflow, testing, bug tracking and other miscellany.

 ## General Style